Rajghosh786/Candidate-Referral-Management-System/README.md

 ## Assumptions & Limitations

-- **Resume Upload:** Only PDF files up to 3MB are allowed.
-After downloading a resume from Cloudinary, you may need to manually change the file extension to `.pdf` if it is missing.
 - **User Roles:** Only "user" and "admin" roles are supported, but admin features are not implemented yet.
 - **No Email Verification:** Registration does not send verification emails.
 - **No Password Reset:** There is no password reset functionality.